How Can Family Violence Affect Property Orders

 How Long does a Divorce Take?

-If you are in a relationship that is very unhappy you might be considering divorce proceedings.
+If you are in a very unhappy relationship you might be considering divorce proceedings.
 How long will it take to get a divorce?
 It is not quite as simple as it may sound.
 A good family lawyer will tell you that you must be separated for 12 months before you can apply for a divorce.
 And if you’ve been married for less than two years you must go to counselling together first, unless there is a good reason that this is not possible.

 When getting advice from your family lawyers, you’ll find that if your spouse is violent and abusive, you won’t need to go to counselling.
 Or if your spouse refuses to attend counselling, there is no way you can force the issue, so this is also a reason that counselling may be avoided.